quentingigon/LoungeY/doc/LoungeY.md

 ### Personal Wall and Profile

-A page containing different infos about the user and their feed.
+A page containing different infos about the fromUser and their feed.

 + different confidentiality settings
 + possibilty of (un)friending someone